Dhammika-Mahendra/illustratorScripts/README.md

  var maxB - *Blue maximum*

 * **No of Conical Sections :**
-*these section are duplicated and rotated to get the final output* *a number that is a factor of 360 needed*
+*These section are duplicated and rotated to get the final output.
+A number that is a factor of 360 needed.*
  var sections

 * **No of Lines per section :**
-*a conical section is a collection of randomly drawn lines*
-*more lines give a smoother design*
+*A conical section is a collection of randomly drawn lines.
+More lines give a smoother design.*
  var MinLine
  var MaxLine